goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 \end{center}
 </div>

 The reason why \cref{Lemma:parOpn} wasn't proved directly is partially due to the order of implementation of the two mechanizations of the $\lamy$ calculus.
-Since the nominal version along with all the proofs was carried out first, the LN version of the calculus ended up being more of a port of the nominal theory into a locally nameless setting.
+Since the nominal version, along with all the proofs was carried out first, the LN version of the calculus ended up being more of a port of the nominal theory into a locally nameless setting.
 The LN mechanization, being a port of the nominal theory, has both advantages and disadvantages.
-On one hand, it ensures a greater consistency between the two theories and easier direct comparison of lemmas, but on the other hand, it meant that certain lemmas could have been made shorter and more "tailored" to the LN mechanization.
+On the one hand, it ensures a greater consistency between the two theories and easier direct comparison of lemmas, but on the other hand, it meant that certain lemmas could have been made shorter and more "tailored" to the LN mechanization.

 ##Subject reduction

 **This chapter is already quite long, so this section might end up being quite brief, as the main differences between the mechanizations have already been illustrated...I think...Or?**

 ##Verdict

+Having given an overview of the main technical points of the $\lamy$ calculus mechanization, we concluded that on the whole, neither mechanization proved to be significantly better than the other.
+Whilst the LN mechanization proved to have significantly higher "obvious" mechanization overheads[^1] in therms of code length, the implementation using the nominal library proved to be more difficult to use at certain points, due to the more complex nominal sets theory that implicitly underpinned the mechanization.
+The LN mechanization proved to be much more simple in practice, even without any library support and the automation which comes with using Nominal Isabelle.
+Continuing with the next round of comparison between the two theorem provers, Isabelle and Agda, this point was the main reason to chose LN over nominal sets, as implementing the LN version of the calculus requires a lot less "background" theory, which was especially important in Agda, where nominal set support is a lot less mature than in Isabelle.

+[^1]: The nominal version was approximately 770 lines of code vs. 1180 for the LN version, making it about 50% longer.